Published 07 May 2026

 Wix developer vs Wix designer

-When should you hire a Wix developer?
+When does a Wix project usually need a developer?

 - The site needs bookings, forms, automations, or a member area.

-- The mobile version needs layout fixes.
+- The mobile version needs fixes.

-- The existing website needs a redesign.
+- The site needs a redesign.

-- The project needs Wix Velo functionality.
+- The build includes Wix Velo functionality.

-- The build requires Wix Studio experience.
+- The project requires Wix Studio expertise.

-- Basic SEO setup is required before launch.
+- SEO setup is needed before launch

 - Simple Wix landing page: $300 to $800